isomerpages/moe-peircesec/_co-curriculum/Student Well being.md

 Talks such as Stress Management for Examinations, Healthy Communication, and Social Etiquette skills are done for the general student population, and small psycho-educational groups are conducted for targeted clients.
 Small groups include Breaking Free from undesirable behaviours, and Anxiety Management skills that further explored helpful strategies.
 Students who experienced a transition within their families were empowered with self-management skills from a well-known Rainbows Programme that the counselling team conducted in-house.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTXwPbfVGwsb_00cTaFJqOhIdetvTQM0j8PBGB2sWe9V48NvPcAUZ6m5aFVUc52XsvqEdT8FUrfOGDr/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTXwPbfVGwsb_00cTaFJqOhIdetvTQM0j8PBGB2sWe9V48NvPcAUZ6m5aFVUc52XsvqEdT8FUrfOGDr/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

 #### Learning and Behavioural Support